BLAST (biotechnology): Output

 BLAST output can be delivered in a variety of formats.
 These formats include HTML, plain text, and XML formatting.
-For NCBI's web-page, the default format for output is HTML.
+For NCBI's webpage, the default format for output is HTML.
 When performing a BLAST on NCBI, the results are given in a graphical format showing the hits found, a table showing sequence identifiers for the hits with scoring related data, as well as alignments for the sequence of interest and the hits received with corresponding BLAST scores for these.
 The easiest to read and most informative of these is probably the table.

 If one is attempting to search for a proprietary sequence or simply one that is unavailable in databases available to the general public through sources such as NCBI, there is a BLAST program available for download to any computer, at no cost.
 This can be found at BLAST+ executables.
 There are also commercial programs available for purchase.
-Databases can be found from the NCBI site, as well as from Index of BLAST databases (FTP).
+Databases can be found on the NCBI site, as well as on the Index of BLAST databases (FTP).